jgraph/www.diagrams.net-source/_posts/2020-07-06-shortcut-shape-library.md

 1. Select a shape on the drawing canvas.
 2. Hold down ``Shift``, then click on the new shape you want to use.

 The new shape will replace the one on the drawing canvas, but will be stretched to the original's dimensions.
-Hold down ``Shift`` as you resize the shape to keep it centered.
+Hold down ``Shift`` as you resize the shape to keep it centred.

 <img src="/assets/img/blog/shapes-replace-shortcut.gif" style="width=100%;max-width:400px;height:auto;" alt="Replace a shape easily - select a shape, then hold down Shift and click on your target shape in the shape library">